-Continuous ping tool is a tool that ping a remoter device on an interval and not stop.
-It do it every 5 second, for example, and do not stop, by using this tool it is possible to monitor that the remote device is up and running.
+A continuous ping tool is a tool that pings a remoter device on an interval and does not stop.
+It does it every interval of time, like every 5 seconds for example.
+It does not stop until the user stops it.
+By using this tool it is possible to monitor that the remote device is up and running.
+Due to the nature of the ping command, it will also show you hr time it takes in a millisecond with this information you can measure the latency to the remote device.

-It is done using a ping tool.
-That tool enables you to verify if a particular host name or IP address is accessible or not.
-You can also use ping to diagnose network related problems on your computer.
+That tool enables you to verify if a particular target hostname or IP address is accessible or not.
+You can also use ping to diagnose network related problems on your computer and to measure the latency to that device.

 Open Port Ping UI Tool:

-Our PingUI tool has the continuous ping checkbox to support it, that enable you to start a ping command on a remote host to verify whether a computer connected to a network and running.
-Selecting the continues checkbox will make this tool to continue pinging forever.
+Our PingUI tool has the continuous ping checkbox to support it, that enables you to start a ping command on a remote host to verify whether a computer connected to a network and running – aka UP or Down.

 The Ping command line: